Is your venue ready for winter weather?

 Prevent frozen pipes

-Frozen pipes are a big risk in winter.
-Your insurance policy may require you to ensure pipes are lagged and that thermostatic switches are set to activate the heating system whenever the temperature at the coolest point of the building drops below a certain temperature (normally 4c).
-In any case, you should make every effort to prevent your pipes from freezing!
+Frozen pipes are a critical risk in winter.
+Your insurance policy will require you to ensure pipes are lagged, and that thermostatic switches are set to activate the heating system whenever the temperature drops below 4 degrees.
+Venue owners should make every effort to prevent pipes from freezing.

-You should also have your water tanks, apparatus or pipes adequately lagged by a qualified plumber.
+Water tanks, apparatus or pipes will need to be lagged by a qualified plumber.

-If you’re trying to keep your venue toasty, you might pop out and buy some portable heaters.
-However, before splashing the cash, you should check your insurance policy.
-Some policies exclude you from using portable heating appliances other than in office areas, so make sure you don’t fill your nightclub with portable heaters!
-If you are using them in your office, all appliances should be PAT tested and you should make sure they’re unplugged when not in use.
+Portable heaters are popular in winter.
+Before purchasing, you should check your insurance policy.
+Some policies exclude you from using portable heating appliances other than in office areas, so make sure you don’t fill your nightclub or bar with portable heaters!
+If you are using them in your office, all appliances should be PAT tested and you should make sure these unplugged when not in use.

 Prevent injuries at your venue